Evaluating Maternal Opioid Misuse Initiative

 The prevalence of opioid use disorder (OUD) among pregnant women and the incidence of neonatal opioid withdrawal syndrome (NOWS) due to in-utero exposure to opioids have soared over the past two decades.
 The prevalence of NOWS among infants enrolled in Medicaid, for example, increased nearly five-fold between 2004 and 2014, rising from 2.8 to 14.4 per 1,000 births.
 Existing care approaches fail to address many needs and risks.
 CMS' Maternal Opioid Misuse (MOM) initiative uses a coordinated care model to improve care.

-The team of Insight Policy Research, Abt, and Urban Institute will evaluate sites in 10 states to determine if the MOM models:
+The team of Insight Policy Research, Abt, and Urban Institute is evaluating sites in 8 states to determine if the MOM models:

 - Improve quality and health outcomes while cutting costs.